twilio/voice-quickstart-android/README.md

 - This callee accepted the call
 - This callee rejected the call

 However, in Voice Android 3.X passing a `cancel` data message into `handleMessage(...)` will always result in a callback.
-This ensures that a callback is raised for all calling scenarios.
+A callback is raised whenever a valid message is provided to `Voice.handleMessage(...)`.

 #### <a name="migration4"></a>Specifying a media region